 All these years later, its influence is still heard in artists like Taylor Swift and Lady Gaga.
 But in the ’70s, following its earth-shaking dominance of the charts, that influence was inescapable — from Bryan Ferry to Rod Stewart to James Taylor.
-And those are just the artists who recorded King’s songs after Tapestry made her a star.
+And those are just some of the artists who recorded King’s songs after Tapestry made her a star.

 She was just 18 when the Shirelles took “Will You Love Me Tomorrow” — a song King co-wrote with husband Gerry Goffin — to No. 1 in 1960.
 Over the next 10 years, they’d write some of the ’60s’ biggest and best songs: “The Loco-Motion,” “Up on the Roof,” “(You Make Me Feel Like) A Natural Woman.”
 The Beatles, Herman’s Hermits and the Monkees all recorded her songs.

 She even had a Top 25 hit on her own in 1962 with “It Might As Well Rain Until September,” and released her debut solo LP, Writer, in 1970, a year after her divorce from Goffin.
 But Tapestry was different.
 King relied on her storied past for some of the songs, and wrote some new standards for herself along the way.